Skip to main content

 What happens if the application is denied?

-Another option you have after receiving a decision is to apply for a different credit card.
-There may be credit cards with lower credit limits or approval criteria that increase your chances of getting a credit card.
+Another option you may have after receiving a denial decision is to apply for a different credit card.
+There may be credit cards with lower credit limits or approval criteria that could increase your chances of getting a credit card.

 In conclusion

-Credit card applications for well-qualified applicants are processed relatively fast.
-Physical cards, however, can take about 2 weeks to arrive in the mail.
-You might be able to activate and use your card faster by selecting a rush delivery option.
-In any event, you can start using your credit card and earning rewards as soon as it's activated, usually by phone or from your mobile banking app.
+Credit card applications for well-qualified applicants are usually processed relatively fast.
+Physical cards, however, can take about two weeks to arrive in the mail.
+You might be able to get your card faster by selecting a rush delivery option.
+In any event, you can start using your credit card and earning rewards as soon as it's delivered.

 What to read next